Jontzii/simple-ts3-app/README.md

 ### `docker build -t your_app_name .`

-Builds a Docker image from the
+Builds a Docker image from the project.